nodejs/node/doc/api/deprecations.md

 Importing assert directly was not recommended as the exposed functions use loose equality checks.
-The deprecation was revoked because use of the `assert` module is not discouraged, and the deprecation caused end user confusion.
+The deprecation was revoked because use of the `assert` module is not discouraged, and the deprecation caused developer confusion.

 ### DEP0090: Invalid GCM authentication tag lengths
 <!-- YAML